connorschwartz/ODROID-Process-Migration-Data/README.md

 This will create the following files:
 - Scatterplots in the plots directory of power usage vs load time for each site.
 It gives both a version split up by loading phase and an overall one
 - plots/prefix-core-migration-data.csv - load time and energy data, formatted for analysis in Excel.
 The improvement-percentages.xlsx files in plots/11-27-19-400trials use this file
-- counters/prefix-counter-data.csv - counter data (i.e. cache refills), formatted for analysis in Excel.
-The counter-graphs.xlsx file in plots/11-27-19-400trials uses this file
+- counters/prefix-counter-data.csv - counter data (e.g. cache refills), formatted for analysis in Excel.

 Examples of these files based on a run of 400 trials can be found in plots/11-27-19-400trials